-$Computer\ settings$
+Computer settings

 Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
 Proxy server settings of the Web browser The Web browser setting Use a Proxy Server for Your LAN must be deselected .
 JavaScript JavaScript must be enabled.
-If JavaScript cannot be enabled: enter http://192.168.1.212/basic.html in the address line of the Web browser.
-A fully functional but simplified version of the operating menu structure starts in the Web browser.
-When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) of the Web browser under Internet options.
+If JavaScript cannot be enabled: enter http://192.168.1.212/basic.html i browser.
+A fully functional but simplified structure starts in the Web browser. nplified version of the operating menu When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) of the Web browser under Internet options .
 Network connections Only the active network connections to the measuring device should be used.
 Switch off all other network connections such as WLAN.
 Switch off all other network connections.